© Crown copyright 2018

 Import controls – consignments transiting the EU

-In order to maintain high levels of food safety, the UK would require importers of high-risk food and feed to pre-notify the FSA of their imports from the EU.
-The FSA is working closely with Defra to establish when this requirement could be satisfactorily introduced.
+The FSA is working closely with Defra to establish when the requirement for importers of high-risk food and feed to pre-notify the FSA could be satisfactorily introduced.
 There would be no change on the day the UK leaves the EU to current import controls or requirements for notifications of imports of live animals and animal products for imports direct from the EU.

 For more information, please read Importing animals and animal products if there’s no Brexit deal.
 The FSA will continue to engage with stakeholders as we develop processes in the lead up to March 2019.